samsonjs/AsyncMonitor/Readme.md

 It uses a Swift `Task` to ensure that all resources are properly cleaned up when the `AsyncMonitor` is cancelled or deallocated.

 That's it.
 It's pretty trivial.
 I just got tired of writing it over and over, mainly for notifications.
-You still have to map your `Notification`s to something sendable.
+You still have to map your `Notification`s to something sendable, which brings me to another point.
+This package pairs nicely with [NotificationSmuggler](https://github.com/samsonjs/NotificationSmuggler) for a complete notification handling system in the Swift 6 concurrency world.

 ## Usage